TENETx0/IP-Investigator-2.0/README.md

-# 🧠 Welcome to IP Investigator 2.0 Wiki
+# 🧠 Welcome to IP Investigator 2.0

 **IP Investigator 2.0** is an advanced yet user-friendly tool designed for hackers, ethical security testers, and learners who want powerful scanning without the clutter.